colleen547/sql-challenge/README.md

 # colleen547-sql-challenge

 <b>Employee SQL Database: A Mystery in Two Parts</b><br>
-In this project, tables were designed to hold data in CSVs, import the CSVs into a SQL database, and answer questions about the data.<br>
+In this project, tables were designed to hold data in CSVs, the CSVs were imported into a SQL database, and questions were answered about the data by performing the following steps:.<br>

-<u>To do so, the following steps were performed:</u>

    1.)
 Data Modeling